OpenEvalProject/evals/manuscripts/elife-105815/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/020rbyg91 Advanced Neuroimaging Center, National Institutes for Quantum Science and Technology Chiba Japan
+1. Advanced Neuroimaging Center, National Institutes for Quantum Science and Technology Chiba Japan ([ROR:020rbyg91](https://ror.org/020rbyg91))
-2. https://ror.org/02kpeqv85 System Neuroscience Section, Center for the Evolutionary Origins of Human Behavior, Kyoto University Inuyama Japan
+2. System Neuroscience Section, Center for the Evolutionary Origins of Human Behavior, Kyoto University Inuyama Japan ([ROR:02kpeqv85](https://ror.org/02kpeqv85))
-3. https://ror.org/020rbyg91 Department of Advanced Nuclear Medicine Sciences, National Institutes for Quantum Science and Technology Chiba Japan
+3. Department of Advanced Nuclear Medicine Sciences, National Institutes for Quantum Science and Technology Chiba Japan ([ROR:020rbyg91](https://ror.org/020rbyg91))

 † Corresponding author

 ## Abstract

 Designer Receptors Exclusively Activated by Designer Drugs (DREADDs) offer a powerful means for reversible control of neuronal activity through systemic administration of inert actuators.
 Because chemogenetic control relies on DREADD expression levels, understanding and quantifying the temporal dynamics of their expression is crucial for planning long-term experiments in monkeys.
-In this study, we longitudinally quantified in vivo DREADD expression in macaque monkeys using positron emission tomography with the DREADD-selective tracer [ 11 C]deschloroclozapine (DCZ), complemented by functional studies.
-Twenty macaque monkeys were evaluated after being injected with adeno-associated virus vectors expressing the DREADDs hM4Di or hM3Dq, whose expression was quantified as changes in [ 11 C]DCZ binding potential from baseline levels.
+In this study, we longitudinally quantified in vivo DREADD expression in macaque monkeys using positron emission tomography with the DREADD-selective tracer [11C]deschloroclozapine (DCZ), complemented by functional studies.
+Twenty macaque monkeys were evaluated after being injected with adeno-associated virus vectors expressing the DREADDs hM4Di or hM3Dq, whose expression was quantified as changes in [11C]DCZ binding potential from baseline levels.
 Expression levels of both hM4Di and hM3Dq peaked around 60 days post-injection, remained stable for about 1.5 years, and declined gradually after 2 years.
 Significant chemogenetic control of neural activity and behavior persisted for about 2 years.
 The presence of protein tags significantly influenced expression levels, with co-expressed protein tags reducing overall expression levels.
 These findings provide valuable insights and guidelines for optimizing the use of DREADDs in long-term primate studies and potential therapeutic applications.

 ## Introduction